opf/openproject/docs/installation-and-operations/installation/manual/README.md

 invalid `yml` files without seeing the error.
 Validating those files prevents you from such errors.

+To configure the environment variables such as the number of web server threads `OPENPROJECT_WEB_WORKERS`, copy the `.env.example` to `.env` and add the environment variables you want to configure.
+The variables will be automatically loaded to the application's environment.

 ## Finish the installation of OpenProject